Greyhound vs Italian Greyhound: Is There a Difference?

 Written by Jennifer Gaeng

-However, are Italian Greyhounds more than a miniature version of the Greyhound?
-In this article, we will take a closer look at eight key distinctions between the Greyhound and the Italian Greyhound for comparison.
+Both the greyhound and the IG are sighthounds, which means they have similar lithe and agile physiques and a lightning-quick sense for pursuit.
+Italian greyhounds originate in Italy and are the tiniest variant of the breed.
+But are Italian greyhounds more than just a miniature version of the greyhound?
+In this article, we take a closer look at eight key distinctions between the greyhound and the Italian greyhound.

 Greyhound vs. Italian Greyhound: A Comparison